Dark plasmas in the nonlinear regime: constraints from particle-in-cell simulations: Plasma review: Linear and non-linear regimes

 \subsection{Linear regime}

 A simple system in which instabilities arise consists of two beams of plasma with comparable densities streaming through one another.
-Though simple, this system captures the essential features of the astrophysical settings we will discuss in Section \ref{sec:bulletcluster}.
+Though simple, this system captures the essential features of the astrophysical settings we discuss in Section III of the main text.
 Two primary instabilities dominate this system.
-The first is the \textit{two-stream instability}, in which longitudinal modes grow exponentially as a result of electrostatic interactions.
-The second is the \textit{Weibel instability}, in which modes transverse to the beam's direction of motion are amplified by electromagnetic interactions with the other beam.
+The first is the \textit{two-stream instability} \cite{TS_Original}, in which longitudinal modes grow exponentially as a result of electrostatic interactions.
+The second is the \textit{Weibel instability} \cite{Weibel_Original}, in which modes transverse to the beam's direction of motion are amplified by electromagnetic interactions with the other beam.